 The Castello Estense

-The Castello Estense in Ferrara is the monument most closely identified with the image of the city, and has played a role either as protagonist or as witness at every stage in the city's history.
+The Castello Estense in Ferrara is the monument most closely identified with the image of the city, and has played a role both as protagonist or as witness at every stage in the city's history.

 Linked above all to the fate of the Este family, which obtained in 1264 by popular acclaim the signoria of the city in the person of Obizzo d'Este, the castle remained the seat of the family's power until the departure in 1598.
 Thereafter the castle was inhabited by the Cardinal Legates, representatives of the papal government of which Ferrara remained a domain until 1859.
 Today the castle is the property and seat of the Provincial Administration, and also houses the Prefecture.